Venus as a Boy: Background

-She gave Muller a copy of Story of the Eye a couple of days before they filmed but didn't insist that she read it.
-Muller didn't have the time.
+She gave Muller a copy of Story of the Eye a couple of days before they filmed but did not insist that she read it.
+Muller did not have the time.
 After recording the video and then reading the book, Muller admitted to Björk that "Fried was the wrong egg!"

 Much of the cutlery featured in the music video came from Björk's house.

 Synopsis

 The video opens with Björk, in an orange tee, in a kitchen, seemingly thoughtful.
-She leans on a table and while she's admiring an egg, she starts to sing.
+She leans on a table and while admiring an egg, she starts to sing.
 She turns on the fire and starts to fry some butter.
 As the second verse begins, the butter starts to burn so she takes it under the stream of the sink.
 She pours some oil in a pan and appears thoughtful again, after which she adds the eggs to the pan.

 Various frames of the frying eggs and Björk playing with a spatula are shown; at one point the eggs appears burned, causing Björk's concern, but then they return unspoiled.
 During the gibberish part of the song, Björk grabs and gently caresses a bearded dragon.
 While she passes a hand on her forehead to wipe her sweat, she seems to perspire sparkles from her forehead, and then starts to emanate them from all over her body.
 The video ends as Björk takes her dish and goes away from the kitchen.

 Reception

 The video was praised for its sensuality.
-Joe Clark, comparing the video with that of "Big Time Sensuality", stated that the video offers "bigger-time sensuality ("His wicked sense of humour suggests exciting sex"), though it’s symbolized by the eggs and butter Björk uses to fix herself breakfast".
+Joe Clark, comparing the video with that of "Big Time Sensuality", stated that the video offers "bigger-time sensuality ("His wicked sense of humour suggests exciting sex"), though it's symbolized by the eggs and butter Björk uses to fix herself breakfast".

 The "egg portion" of the video was parodied by comedic duo French and Saunders in a collaborative effort, featuring a spoof of the "It's Oh So Quiet" and "Big Time Sensuality" videos as well.

 Live performances

 On 13 August 1993, Björk performed the song on the UK show The Beat, in one of her first TV appearances.
 She performed the song on Top of the Pops, on 120 Minutes along with "Come To Me" and on 3 From 1 with "Violently Happy".

 Björk appeared on the fifth season of the British television show Later... with Jools Holland, singing "Hyperballad", "Possibly Maybe" and a version of the song accompanied by Guy Sigsworth on the Harpsichord.
 The performance was released on Björk's DVD Later with Jools Holland; this version was also included on Live Box.
 The song was part of her MTV Unplugged setlist.

-The singer performed the song during all of her tours (excluding her Greatest Hits Tour).
-During the Debut Tour, she performed the song with Indian instruments.
-During the Post Tour, the song's performance was enhanced with an Accordion.
-Most recently, during her Volta Tour and Biophilia Tour, she performed the song with harpsichord accompaniment by Jónas Sen.
+The singer performed the song during all of her tours (excluding her Greatest Hits tour).
+During the Debut tour, she performed the song with Indian instruments.
+During the Post tour, the song's performance was enhanced with an accordion.
+Most recently, during her Volta tour and Biophilia tour, she performed the song with harpsichord accompaniment by Jónas Sen.